mmarmonier/SWELLS/README.md

 ### 🔍 **For documentary purposes**
-We also provide an overview of our grammar template script (`grammar_template.ipynb` <a target="_blank" href="https://colab.research.google.com/github/mmarmonier/SWELLS/blob/main/Grammar_Template_Generator.ipynb">
+We also provide an overview of our grammar template script (`Grammar_Template_Generator.ipynb` <a target="_blank" href="https://colab.research.google.com/github/mmarmonier/SWELLS/blob/main/Grammar_Template_Generator.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open in Colab"/></a> ).

 🚨 **WARNING:** Some of these notebooks require an OpenAI API key, and users may incur significant costs upon running them.
 Be sure to check API pricing before proceeding.